 Welcome to Charmouth Local History Society

-Our society was built on the work of local historian Reginald Pavey.
+Our society is built on the work of local historian Reginald Pavey.
 Recently we received the kind donation of three of his original papers which had found their way to the USA, discovered during a paperwork clear-out by a member of the Charmouth Grinter family who lives there.
 They are available here as pdf scans:

 ‘A Few Notes on the North West end of Charmouth and some of the people who have lived there’; Charmouth Notes, Part 1 – 1968